fjvallarino/monomer/tasks.md

   - Add config to invert mouse buttons (Core.hs:211)
   - Scroll wheel rate should be configurable, or even depend on content size
     - Added a few extra config options (rounded thumb)
+  - Image
+    - Does adding function to return imgData from Renderer make sense?
+Replace imageExists?
+    - Remove delay logic when adding an image

 - Pending
   - Add testing